Getting Started

 First, we must include the Freetribe API:

-This gives us access to all the functions our application should need for interacting with the device.
+This gives us access to all the functions our application needs for interacting with the device.

 t_status app_init(void) {